-Octo ober 3, 2009
+October 3, 2009

-(in thousands) Actual As adjusted(6)
+(in thousands) Actual As s adjusted (6)

-Cash and cash equivalents \$ 3 8,617 \$ 38,617
+Cash and cash equivalents \$ 38,617 \$ 38,617

 Debt, including current and long-term Senior Secured Credit Facilities:(1)

-Term A loan facility 13 9,000 -
+Term A loan facility 139,000

-Term B loan facility 71 1,000 -
+Term B loan facility 711,000

-Revolving credit facility (2) - -
+Revolving credit facility(2) -

-Second Lien Credit Facility (3) 45 0,000 -
+Second Lien Credit Facility(3) 450,000

 New Senior Secured Credit Facilities:(4)

-Term loan facility - 750,000
+Term loan facility 750,000

-Revolving credit facility - 95,000
+Revolving credit facility 95,000

-Notes offered hereby (5) - 500,000
+Notes offered hereby(5) 500,000

-Floating Rate Senior Notes 49 3,680 493,680
+Floating Rate Senior Notes 493,680 493,680

-Accounts Receivable Securitization Facility 24 9,043 249,043
+Accounts Receivable Securitization Facility 249,043 249,043

-Total debt \$2,04 2,723 \$ 2,087,723
+Total debt \$2,042,723 \$ 2,087,723

-Total stockholders' equity \$ 29 3,184 \$ 293,184
+Total stockholders' equity \$ 293,184 \$ 293,184

-Total capitalization \$2,33 5,907 \$ 2,380,907
+Total capitalization \$2,335,907 \$ 2,380,907

-(1) The Senior Secured Credit Facilities consist of a term Ioan A facility, a term Ioan B facility and a revolving credit facility and provide for aggregate borrowings of up to \$2.15 billion.
-As of October 3, 2009, we had \$139.0 million outstanding under the term Ioan A facility, \$711.0 million outstanding under the term Ioan B facility and no amounts outstanding under the revolving credit facility.
-See "Description of other indebtedness" for additional information.

-(2) As of November 27, 2009, we had approximately \$30.0 million outstanding under the revolving credit facility, excluding approximately \$26.0 million in letters of credit outstanding.

-(3) The Second Lien Credit Facility provides for aggregate borrowings of \$450.0 million by our wholly-owned subsidiary, HBI Branded Apparel Limited, Inc. As of October 3, 2009, we had \$450.0 million outstanding under the Second Lien Credit Facility.
-See "Description of other indebtedness" for additional information.

-(4) The New Senior Secured Credit Facilities will consist of a term loan facility and a revolving credit facility, provide for aggregate borrowings of up to \$1.15 billion, subject to certain conditions, and will have a six-year maturity for the term loan facility and a four-year maturity for the revolving credit facility.
-See "Description of other indebtedness-New senior secured credit facilities."

-(5) Represents the aggregate principal amount of the notes.
-The fees and expenses and any discount related to this offering will accrete over the life of the notes and will be amortized into interest expense.

-(6) Actual amounts may vary from estimated amounts depending on several factors, including the actual size of this offering, any discounts to the stated principal amount of the notes in connection with this offering, fluctuations in cash on hand between October 3, 2009 and the actual closing date of the Transactions, payments of accrued interest subsequent to October 3, 2009 and differences from our estimated fees and expenses.
+- (1) The Senior Secured Credit Facilities consist of a term loan A facility, a term loan B facility and a revolving credit facility and provide for aggregate borrowings of up to \$2.15 billion.
+As of October 3, 2009, we had \$139.0 million outstanding under the term loan A facility, \$711.0 million outstanding under the term loan B facility and no amounts outstanding under the revolving credit facility.
+See "Description of other indebtedness" for additional information - (2) As of November 27, 2009, we had approximately \$30.0 million outstanding under the revolving credit facility, excluding approximately \$26.0 million in letters of credit outstanding. - (3) The Second Lien Credit Facility provides for aggregate borrowings of \$450.0 million by our wholly-owned subsidiary, HBI Branded Apparel Limited, Inc. As of October 3, 2009, we had \$450.0 million outstanding under the Second Lien Credit Facility.
+See "Description of other indebtedness" for additional information - (4) The New Senior Secured Credit Facilities will consist of a term loan facility and a revolving credit facility, provide for aggregate borrowings of up to \$1.15 billion, subject to certain conditions, and will have a six-year maturity for the term loan facility and a four-year maturity for the revolving credit facility.
+See "Description of other indebtedness-New senior secured credit facilities." - (5) Represents the aggregate principal amount of the notes.
+The fees and expenses and the discount related to this offering will accrete over the life of the notes and will be amortized into interest expense. - (6) Actual amounts may vary from estimated amounts depending on several factors, including the discount to the stated principal amount of the notes in connection with this offering, fluctuations in cash on hand between October 3, 2009 and the actual closing date of the Transactions, payments of accrued interest subsequent to October 3, 2009 and differences from our estimated fees and expenses.
 Any changes in these amounts may affect the amount of cash required for the Transactions.